awslabs/aws-encryption-sdk-specification/changes/2024-09-13_cache-across-hierarchical-keyrings/background.md

   - Searchable Encryption : `0x03` (0011)

 - **Partition ID:**
-  Either a String provided by user, which MUST be interpreted as the bytes of UTF-8 Encoding of the String, or a v4 UUID, which SHOULD be interpreted as the 16 byte representation of the UUID.
+  Either a v4 UUID, which SHOULD be interpreted as the 16 byte representation of the UUID, or if a String is provided by user, Partition ID MUST be interpreted as the bytes of UTF-8 Encoding of the String.

   Note: The Cache will not know if this ID is a
   String set by the user or the UUID.
   The constructor of the Hierarchical Keyring MUST